 The past few years we’ve kept a journal in a Primary Journal.
 Caroline dictated the content to me and then illustrated it.
 I’m thinking we will continue to do this as she really enjoys going back and reading what we wrote at various times.
 Toward the end of last year I had her do bits of the writing and spelling so I’m hoping we will continue to build on that.
 My hope is that by the end of the year, she will be doing the writing herself.

 Caroline has started learning to type this summer!
 I’m doing a review for Type Kids next Monday so we’ve been using the program.
 I’ll save my comments for the review, but so far it has been great!

 Math is currently our other area of puzzlement.
-We’ll be doing a combination of using math websites, Kindle math apps such as Math BINGO, and some miscellaneous workbooks I’ve picked up here and there.
+We’ll be doing a combination of using math websites, Kindle math apps, and some miscellaneous workbooks I’ve picked up here and there.